ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```

 (The syntax `fun` ... `->` ... is used to build a function without a name - one
-we will only use in one place in the program).
+we will only use in one place in the program.)

 We need not give a function all its arguments at once.
 This is called partial
 application.
 For example: